solent-eng/solent/README.md

 Have a look at the main function of solent.eng.scenarios, then try running one like this:

-    python -m solent.eng.scenarios
+    python3 -m solent.eng.scenarios

 2) Nearcasting technique (aka aggressive use of the observer pattern)

-If you want to have an example of an application that has been developed through nearcasting, solent.gruel.server.spin_gruel_server.
-You can launch an app that uses this as follows:
+Read through solent/gruel/server/spin_gruel_server.py.
+This is a simple app that is built with nearcasting.
+You can launch an app that uses this as
+follows:

-    python -m solent.draft.gruel_server_sandbox
+    python3 -m solent.draft.gruel_server_sandbox

 Telnet to the line console in another window:

     nc localhost

+Type some stuff (e.g. 'help')

-The corresponding client demo (not quite working yet at time of writing):
+The corresponding client demo (not quite working at time of writing):

-    python -m solent.draft.gruel_client_sandbox
+    python3 -m solent.draft.gruel_client_sandbox

 3) Terminal stuff

-Expect to break this term stuff out into a separate package, but for the moment it's
+Some of this term stuff will be broken out into a separate package.
+But for the moment it's here.
+Try:

     python3 -m solent.draft.turn_based_game --win

     python3 -m solent.draft.turn_based_game --tty

+(Use qweadzxc to move the red thing around.
+This is less game than stripped tech demo at the moment.)

 ```
 (escape and then q to enter)